pandas-dev/pandas/web/pandas/about/team.md

 > or anyone willing to increase the diversity of our team.
 > We have identified visible gaps and obstacles in sustaining diversity and inclusion in the open-source communities and we are proactive in increasing
 > the diversity of our team.
-> We welcome inclusive behavior - for example, please don’t say “hey guys!” but “hey everyone!”.
 > We have a [code of conduct]({base_url}/community/coc.html) to ensure a friendly and welcoming environment.
 > Please send an email to [pandas-code-of-conduct-committee](mailto:pandas-coc@googlegroups.com), if you think we can do a
 > better job at achieving this goal.